sam-goodwin/eventual/website/docs/overview.md

 # Overview

-Welcome to the Eventual Concepts documentation!
+Welcome to Eventual!

+## Introduction

+Eventual is a code-first service and software development kit (SDK) that enables developers to build distributed systems with modern infrastructure-as-code tools and a composable service model designed for evolving micro-service architectures.

 ## Getting Started

-- [Getting Started](./getting-started.md) - set up a new project with a new project
+- [Getting Started](./getting-started.md) - set up a new project, deploy it to the cloud and test it out.

 ## Building Blocks